 The 38th annual Woodbridge Round-the-Town Charity races will be held in 2019 on Sunday 19th May 2019.
 The races follow an undulating course through the streets of Woodbridge that brings the whole town out to line the streets and support the runners.

 The races raise money for local charities and in 2018 £12,000 was raised and shared between five charities from the sponsorship received from local businesses.
-This year the following six charities will be supported by the 2019 race will be announced in early 2019.
+This year the following six charities will be supported by the race: